nicolay-r/blog/_posts/2022-05-01-process-mass-media-relations-with-arekit.md

 ![alt text]({{site.url}}/img/arekit_for_mass_media.png)

-Automatical processing of a large documents requires a deep text understanding, including connections between objects extraction.
+Automatic processing of a large documents requires a deep text understanding, including connections between objects extraction.
-In terms of the latter and such domain as **Sentiment Analysis**, capturing the sentiments between objects (relations) gives a potential of the further analysis, by relying on graph of the connections:
+In terms of the latter and such domain as **Sentiment Analysis**, capturing the sentiments between objects (relations) gives a potential for further analysis, built of top of the sentiment connections:

 <!--more-->

 ![alt text](https://github.com/nicolay-r/ARElight/blob/main/docs/inference-bert-e1.png?raw=true)

-In this post we focusing on the sentiment relation extraction between mentioned entities in texts written in Russian.
+In this post we're focusing on the Sentiment Relation Extraction between mentioned entities in texts, written in Russian.
  This analysis finds its application in analytical texts, in which author sharing his opinion onto variety of objects.
 The latter causes some text objects to become a source of opinions in texts.
-More onto the the related task could be found within [this paper](https://arxiv.org/pdf/1808.08932.pdf) or at [NLP-progress](http://nlpprogress.com/russian/sentiment-analysis.html).
+More onto the related task could be found in
+[this paper](https://arxiv.org/pdf/1808.08932.pdf) or at [NLP-progress](http://nlpprogress.com/russian/sentiment-analysis.html).